yvan0831/CovidProject/README.md

 </br>

-SQL functions used: SELECT, FROM, WHERE, GROUP BY, ORDER BY, JOINS, PARTITION
+SQL functions used: SELECT, FROM, WHERE, GROUP BY, ORDER BY, JOINS, PARTITION BY

 </br>